amorilla42/cub3d/libs/MLX42/docs/Basics.md

 }	mlx_t;
 ```

-Between initializations you can do everything that is required such as drawing your image or opening files.
+Between initlizations you can everything that is required such as drawing your image or opening files.
 Once `mlx_loop()` is reached the program remains open until a shutdown is somehow requested, e.g: closing the window.

-Because we want programs to be interactive and do stuff it's very useful to hook into the looping process of `mlx_loop()`.
+Because we want programs do be interactive and do stuff its very useful to hook into the looping process of `mlx_loop()`.
 In order to achieve this we use [hooks](./Hooks.md).

 `NOTE: Compile MLX42 with DEBUG=1 to see assertions and to add debug flags.
-This can help you find critical mistakes during development!`
+This can help you finding critical mistakes during development!`

 ```c
 // Written by Bruh